Ruofei29/Titanic-Data-Analysis---Classification/README.md

-# P2: Titanic Data Analysis
+# Titanic Explortary Data Analysis & Classification Models

 ## Background
 This dataset comes from Kaggle.com.
 The dataset includes the info of passengers on the Titanic ship.
 My question is: I would like use this dataset to find out what factors made people more likely to survive and how can I predict who survived by generating models.